newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 Yeah, now is the moment when you drop everything you were doing and start learning React!

-1- create a folder for this very first react project!
+1- create a folder for this very first React project!
-2- open the terminal (make sure to locate yourself within this new folder) and type: `npx create-react-app my-app` 3- once the installation is complete in the terminal, you can read:
+2- open the terminal (make sure to locate yourself within this new folder you just created) and type: `npx create-react-app my-app`
+3- once the installation is complete in the terminal, you can read:
 ```
  cd my-app